 Renting Out Property – It’s A Business Not A Love Affair

-Valentines day is now but a distant memory, as our minds (well some of us) turned to thoughts of love, relationships and romance.
+Valentines day is fast approaching, as our minds (well some of us) turned to thoughts of love, relationships and romance.
 Over the years we’ve come across many landlords who rent out their family home for one reason or another and struggle to ‘let go of it’ emotionally.

 Our advice to all landlords, especially new ones, is to totally detach their emotions from the property.